-The Chapter BookkeeperConference Accounting Contractor will maintain for the Chapter three separate conference checking accounts that contain advance funds, respectively, for the current and two future conferences.
+The Chapter Bookkeeper will maintain for the Chapter three separate conference checking accounts that contain advance funds, respectively, for the current and two future conferences.
 All revenue is collected, and all expenses are paid, from the current year's conference account for that conference.
-Because expenses for a conference are incurred starting 1-2 years prior to the conference, funds need to be available for early contract commitments ander contractor costs.
+Because expenses for a conference are incurred starting 1-2 years prior to the conference, funds need to be available for early contract commitments and contractor costs.

 The advance funds came originally from a one-time seeding by the Chapter into these three accounts, and each conference is expected to pay that seed money forward to future conferences.
 The seed money advances on a 3-year cycle.
-Once all conference income and expenses are processed and the When a conference budget is finalized or "closed out" closed, the seed money is deducted from the conference checking accountnet income and deposited into an account that is established for the conference three years in the future.
-The seed money is typically the starting balance for the next conference in the three-year cycle (e.g. 2020+8 to 2023+, 2021+9 to 20242, etc.) The Chapter President and VP Conferences shall recommend to the Board the appropriate amount of seed money, with future adjustments as needed.
+Once all conference income and expenses are processed and the conference budget is finalized or "closed out," the seed money is deducted from the conference checking account and deposited into an account that is established for the conference three years in the future.
+The seed money is typically the starting balance for the next conference in the three-year cycle (e.g. 2020 to 2023, 2021 to 2024, etc.) The Chapter President and VP Conferences shall recommend to the Board the appropriate amount of seed money, with future adjustments as needed.